CelineWong72/Data-Visualization/README.md

 ## Motivation
 ------------------
-To get exposure on data visualization using Numpy, Pandas, and Matplotlib/Seaborn/Plotnine.
+To get exposure on data visualization using Numpy, Pandas, and Matplotlib/Seaborn/Plotnine. <br />
 To create a full dashboard based on the task and criteria given.